AndrewHess/steno-tools/README.md

 To sort a list of words by their order in a different file, run the following.

 ```
-python /path/to/steno-tools/sort_by_frequency.py  --word-list /your/words_to_sort.txt --frequency-file /many/words_by_frequency.txt --output-file output.txt
+python src/steno_tools/cli.py sort-words --words /path/to/words_to_sort.txt --canonical-order /path/to/sorted_words.txt --output output.txt
 ```

 Both input files should have exactly one word per line and nothing else.

-Words in the word list file that are not in the frequency list file are printed to the console.
-If you just want to see which words in the word list file are not in the frequency file, without writing the resulting sorted list to a file, use the `--no-output` flag instead of `--output-file`.
+Words in the word list file that are not in the canonical order file are printed to the console.
+If you just want to see which words in the word list file are not in the canonical order file, without writing the resulting sorted list to a file, use the `--no-output` flag instead of `--output`.

-For more usage information, run `python /path/to/steno-tools/sort_by_frequency.py -h`
+For more usage information, run `python src/steno_tools/cli.py sort-words -h`

 ## License